AyeMyaThu/mmtext/README.md

 # MMText
 Developed by Technomation

 A library to embed Myanmar Unicode on Android apps because normal embedding just don't work on some(most) devices.
+MMText supports from api 8(Froyo 2.2).

 Embedding Myanmar Unicode Standardized fonts using setTypeface don't work on devices that doesn't support reordering.
 Also some devices have a setting called display font and if a user choose zawgyi, he won't see unicode font even the font is embedded by setTypeface().
 So, Technomation made a libarary called MMText.
 You can download the project and see the sample app for usage.
 All contributions are welcomed.